 Both \citet{Bell:1966RMP} and \citet{Kochen:1967JMM} noticed that the statistics of ideal measurements on a two-dimensional quantum system (or qubit) can be reproduced with noncontextual models.
-Therefore, an interesting question is which is the scenario in which a three-dimensional quantum system (or qutrit) violates noncontextuality inequalities with ideal measurements and which are these inequalities.
+Therefore, interesting questions are as follows: in which scenario does a three-dimensional quantum system (or qutrit) violate noncontextuality inequalities with ideal measurements?
+What are these inequalities?
 The answer to the first question is the KCBS scenario \cite{Klyachko:2008PRL}.
 The KCBS inquality is the only tight noncontextuality inequality for the KCBS scenario \cite{Araujo:2013PRA}.
 The KCBS scenario, which was previously considered in some papers on quantum logic \cite{GGM:1974,Wright:1978}, is also the scenario with the smallest number of ideal measurements whose relations of compatibility (and incompatibility) cannot occur in a Bell scenario.
 All these features made the KCBS inequality a key to the world of KS contextuality.